Li-Wanhua/AMS/Test_Model_test_dataset/Motion/README.md

 This Model consist of two small models: Optical Flow model and RSI-OF model.
 Optical Flow model takes optical flow data as input.
-RSI-OF model takes RSI-OF data videos as input.
+RSI-OF model takes RSI-OF data as input.

 ----
 ## How to run the code